Social Sciences Major

 In their second year, Social Sciences majors enroll in core courses that provide the foundation for the Social Sciences concentrations.
 They also take electives from core courses offered in other majors.

-SS112 / Government and Social Change
+SS112 / Political Science and Social Change

 In their third year, Social Sciences majors select a concentration, begin taking courses within it and begin work on their capstone courses.
 They also take electives chosen from other Minerva courses (other concentration courses in Social Sciences, core and concentration courses in other colleges).
 Social Sciences offers concentrations shown in the table below.